spn1/dazn-stream-limiter/README.md

 ### Usage

 Running `npm start` will start the express app on localhost and the port you defined in the .env file (added to the repo for your convenience): [http://localhost:3000](http://localhost:3000).
 This exposes the endpoint `/stream-count/:userId`.
-Query this endpoint with a user id to receive a json object on whether that user is below or above their stream limit, or if any error occurred server side.
+Query this endpoint with a user id to receive a json object detailing whether that user has reached their stream limit, or if any error occurred server side.

 For Example: